Tensor Rank and Complexity: Tensor Rank and Border Rank

-Its vanishing locus is $G$-invariant and since $Det(a_0b_0c_0 + a_1b_1c_1) \neq 0$ but $Det(w)=0$, the respective orbits have to be distinct.
-We introduced $Det$ as it is needed for the classification of the orbits below, see Exercise 2' at the end or \cite{prOtt}. \\ Analogously to the case $(1,2,2)$, a tensor $t \in V$ of rank two may be written as $t = x_0y_0z_0 + x_1y_1z_1$.
+Hence, the vanishing locus of the hyperdeterminant is $G$-invariant.
+Since $Det(w)=0$ but $Det(a_0b_0c_0 + a_1b_1c_1) \neq 0$, the respective orbits have to be distinct.
+We introduced $Det$ as it is needed for the classification of the orbits below, see Exercise 2' at the end or \cite{prOtt}.

+Analogously to the case $(1,2,2)$, a tensor $t \in V$ of rank two may be written as $t = x_0y_0z_0 + x_1y_1z_1$.
 If $t$ has additionally multilinear rank $(2,2,2)$, then the $x_i$, the $y_i$ and the $z_i$ are linearly independent.
 Thus, $t$ is contained in the orbit of $a_0b_0c_0 + a_1b_1c_1$ and we conclude that there is exactly one orbit of rank two tensors with multilinear rank $(2,2,2)$.
 A similar argument for rank three is more cumbersome.
-Instead one may use geometric ideas to conclude that there are in fact \emph{exactly} two orbits for $(2,2,2)$, see Exercise~2c). \\ All together, three is the largest attained rank and there are six non-zero orbits in $V$.
+Instead one may use geometric ideas to conclude that there are in fact \emph{exactly} two orbits for $(2,2,2)$, see Exercise~2c).

+Altogether, three is the largest attained rank and there are six non-zero orbits in $V$.
 For stating the orbits it is more convenient to work over $\prP(V)$.
 Of course, the $G$-action on $V$ induces a $G$-action on $\prP(V)$ by $g \cdot [v] := [g \cdot v]$ for $[v] \in \prP(V)$.
 By construction, the projection $\pi \colon V \!\setminus \! \lbrace 0 \rbrace \to \prP(V)$ is $G$-equivariant.
 Thus, a non-zero orbit $G \cdot v$ may be recovered by $\pi^{-1} \left( G \cdot [v] \right)$.
 The complete characterization of the orbits of $\prP(V)$, which follows from the above discussion and Exercises~2 and 2', is given in Table~\ref{pr:tabOrbitsProj} and Table~\ref{pr:tabRepresentativesC2}.
 The inclusion relations between the orbit closures is illustrated in Figure~\ref{pr:figOrbitsProjC2}.